Video Marketing Statistics 2020

 34. Out of the 100 most popular brands in the world, 90 have Instagram accounts.

 Out of the 100 most popular brands in the world, 90 are on Instagram.
-According to the latest Instagram statistics, advertisers from all niches and businesses, from clothing manufacturers to IT giants, have decided to advertise their products and services on this popular network.
+According to the latest Instagram marketing statistics, advertisers from all niches and businesses, from clothing manufacturers to IT giants, have decided to advertise their products and services on this popular network.

 35. Instagram ad revenue has doubled since video ads were introduced.